 Eventually, in the targeted priority area of music and media the library was able to build back a collection that today is much larger it was before the storm.

 In an important milestone, the first initial batch of restored music books was delivered to the library from the Recovery Center in a small ceremony on Friday, March 14, 2008.
 Most of the library’s restored printed music books and scores--a top recovery priority--were back on the library’s shelves, on schedule, by the end of that summer.
-Projects at the Recover Center are expected to continue into 2015, and perhaps beyond.
+Projects at the Recover Center continued into early 2016.

 Associate Dean of Libraries